Registration is open now for 2018.

-This year we will be at Wildacres Retreat Center from May 29- June 8.
+This year we will be May 28- June 7.

 Master class topics range from major orchestral, ballet and opera music to chamber music excerpts, as well as the main solo repertoire of the bassoon.
 Each year our guest artists and Loren Glickman plan the repertoire for the camp.

 Unlike other camps, the master classes held at GPBC are very relaxed.
 There is no fixed order or selection of performers, no assignments and plenty of encouragement.
 In fact, everyone who wishes to play in a master class is given an opportunity to do so.

 We have developed a large reed making class that spans the whole of camp.
 The reed room is always open and you will usually find Jim Poe there ready to help you and answer your questions.
 People are popping in and out all day and night using profiling machines and talking all things reed.
 Several campers over the years have spent their whole camp in the reed room perfecting their skills.